hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/mental-health.md

     or rejected your apology, or if/when you don't have clarity on whether they've accepted or rejected your apology, is a violation of our [Don't Be A Dick](/docs/rule-explainer) policy at a minimum.

-### Control what content you want to be exposed to

-Filtering, etc. Display images or not, boosts or not, etc.

-This is where you can control what content you are exposed to and either increase or decrease certain types of content based on hashtags and keywords.